OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-input-metadata-schema.md

         </xs:sequence>
         <xs:attribute name="Id" use="required">
           <xs:annotation>
             <xs:documentation>zero-based index of this video track.
-Note: this is not necessarily hello TrackID as used in an MP4 file</xs:documentation>
+Note: this is not necessarily the TrackID as used in an MP4 file</xs:documentation>
           </xs:annotation>
           <xs:simpleType>
             <xs:restriction base="xs:int">